Professional organization is so much more than just putting things away—it’s a state of mind.

 One rule to live by that will change the way you organize wardrobes: if it hasn’t been worn since last season, get rid of it!
 If the new season rolls around and your clients still aren’t wearing it, they’ve run out of excuses to keep it.

-It can be hard for clients to say goodbye to items, but your job is to take the rational approach to organizing.
+It can be hard for clients to downsize their possessions, but your job is to take the rational approach to organizing.
 Unworn clothing takes up precious space.
 Sort through all clothing and donate anything your client doesn’t wear.
 Oh, and clothing with holes or tears needs to go as well.

 A great option for those who splurge on sale items that are never actually worn—consignment stores!
 If there are well-kept pieces that your client can sell, pitch the idea of heading to a consignment shop.
 This way they can earn some of their cash back!